EasyRPG/Player/README.md

 - libpng for PNG image support.
 - zlib for XYZ image support.

-SDL and SDL_mixer 1.2 are still supported, but deprecated.

 ### extended / recommended

 - FreeType2 for external font support (+ HarfBuzz for Unicode text shaping)